 One of the things this remoting layer does it to transfer the Java byte code on demand from the master to agents on demand.
 This approach helps us keep agent deployment simple, as you don't have to keep the master and all the agents in sync, but it also made the agent start-up slower, because none of the byte code loaded to agents are kept around.
 It was all forgotten once the agent gets disconnected.

 When agents are static and stays online for hours, this wasn't a problem at all.
 But as more and more agents become elastic (think EC2 or CloudBees DEV@cloud), This delay is becoming more and more noticeable.
 A similar issue happens when the Maven project type, which uses the same remoting library to talk to the running Maven build.

 Another related performance bottleneck is the round-trip latency.
-When your slave is far away from a master, every classloading would incur a network round-trip, and it can add up quickly.
+When your agent is far away from a master, every classloading would incur a network round-trip, and it can add up quickly.
 This is because Java classloading abstraction is funamentally chatty.